soobinrho/soobinrho/README.md

 made for those who need to create graphs but their workstations have restricted internet access.
-View the codes on this repository on your phone - you could just print the codes - and then type them into PowerShell ISE, which is a program that preships with most Windows computers.
+View the codes on this repository on your phone - or you could just print the codes - and then type them into PowerShell ISE, which is a program that preships with most Windows computers.
-These codes will generate graphs that can then be exported to .png or .jpg files.
+These codes will generate graphs that can be exported to .png or .jpg files.

 ## Life Goals